 PROUD TO WORK WITH FASHION’S MOST AMBITIOUS MANUFACTURERS

 We believe this close relationship is pretty unique.
-We work shoulder-to-shoulder with a consolidated group of just 43 manufacturers, with a core group of 18 producing 86% of our products.
+We work shoulder-to-shoulder with a consolidated group of just 60 manufacturers, with a core group of 24 manufacturers producing 80% of our products.
 These manufacturers are true craftspeople, raising standards across the industry from pioneering the development of sustainable materials to developing more people and planet friendly ways to operate.

 It’s also one of the reasons why we are focusing on increasing our transparency.
 For us, the more open we are, the more we can continuously improve.
 Through our Manufacturing Map, we list the main manufacturers we work with, detailing what they are about, where they are based and how they operate.
 And, with codes of conduct, human rights policies, protocols and other checks-and-balances in place, we are doing the work to ensure our products are being made more ethically and responsibly.

 But real progress happens in the space beyond compliance.
 Together with our manufacturers and parent company BESTSELLER, we invest in projects focused on elevating the people and communities contributing “behind the scenes”.
-Like the HERproject™, which as of early 2012 had provided health, financial management and workplace equality training to over 60,000 women across all of our manufacturers.
+Like the HERproject™, which as of early 2012 has provided health, financial management and workplace equality training to over 82,000 women across 56 factories of our manufacturers.
+(Status January 2023)

 When it comes to our environmental impact, we are taking a close look at how we source, design and create our products in a more sustainable way.
 We are committed to ultimately going climate positive and have ambitious Science Based Targets (SBT) to reduce greenhouse gas emissions across our supply chain.
 We are also taking action to improve our water and chemical footprint, incorporating innovative dyeing and finishing processes into our collections.